(Note: This information is about treating acute lymphocytic leukemia (ALL) in adults. To learn about ALL in children, see Leukemia in Children.)

 The total treatment usually takes about 2 years, with the maintenance phase taking up most of this time.
 Treatment may be more or less intense, depending on the subtype of ALL and other prognostic factors.

 ALL can spread to the area around the brain and spinal cord.
-Sometimes this has already occurred at the time the ALL is first diagnosed.
-This spread is found when the doctor does a lumbar puncture (spinal tap) and leukemia cells are seen when the fluid is looked at under the microscope.
+Sometimes this has already occurred by the time ALL is first diagnosed.
+This spread is found when the doctor does a lumbar puncture (spinal tap) and leukemia cells are found in the cerebrospinal fluid (CSF), the liquid that surrounds the brain and spinal cord.
 The treatment of this is discussed below.

-The goal of induction chemo is a remission.
-This means that leukemia cells are no longer found in bone marrow samples, the normal marrow cells return, and the blood counts become normal.
+The goal of induction chemo is to get the leukemia into remission (complete remission).
+This means that leukemia cells are no longer found in bone marrow samples (on a bone marrow biopsy), the normal marrow cells return, and the blood counts return to normal levels.
 But a remission is not necessarily a cure, as leukemia cells may still be hiding somewhere in the body.

-This is a phase of intensive chemo that usually lasts for a month or so.
-Different combinations of chemo drugs may be used, but they typically include:
+Induction chemo usually lasts for a month or so.
+Different combinations of chemo drugs might be used, but they typically include:

-Based on the patient’s prognostic factors, some regimens may also include cyclophosphamide (Cytoxan), L-asparaginase, etoposide (VP-16), and/or high doses of methotrexate or cytarabine (ara-C) as part of the induction phase.
+Based on the patient’s prognostic factors, some regimens may also include cyclophosphamide, L-asparaginase (or pegaspargase), and/or high doses of methotrexate or cytarabine (ara-C) as part of the induction phase.

-For ALL patients whose leukemia cells have the Philadelphia chromosome, a targeted drug such as imatinib (Gleevec) is often included as well.
+For ALL patients whose leukemia cells have the Philadelphia chromosome, a targeted drug such as imatinib (Gleevec) or dasatinib (Sprycel) is often included as well.

-This first month of treatment is quite intensive and requires frequent visits to the doctor.
+This first month of treatment is intensive and requires frequent visits to the doctor.
 You may spend some or much of this time in the hospital, because serious infections or other complications can occur.
-It is very important to take all medicines prescribed.
-Sometimes complications can be serious enough to be life-threatening, but with advances in supportive care (nursing care, nutrition, antibiotics, growth factors, red blood cell and platelet transfusions as needed, etc.) in recent years, these are much less common than in the past.
+It's very important to take all medicines as prescribed.
+Sometimes complications can be serious enough to be life-threatening, but with recent advances in supportive care (nursing care, nutrition, antibiotics, growth factors, red blood cell and platelet transfusions as needed, etc.), these are much less common than in the past.

 Most often, leukemia goes into remission with induction chemotherapy.
 But because leukemia cells may still be hiding somewhere in the body, further treatment is needed.

-CNS treatment or prophylaxis: Treatment to keep the leukemia cells from spreading to the CNS (prophylaxis) is similar to what is used to treat leukemia that has spread to the CNS.
+CNS treatment or prophylaxis: Treatment needs to be given either to keep the leukemia cells from spreading to the CNS (CNS prophylaxis), or to treat the leukemia if it has already spread to the CNS.
 This is often started during induction and continued through the other phases of treatment.
 It may include one or more of the following:

-Some patients in remission, such as those who have certain subtypes of ALL or other poor prognostic factors, are still at high risk for relapse (the leukemia coming back).
-Doctors may suggest an allogeneic stem cell transplant (SCT) at this time, especially for those who have a brother or sister who would be a good donor match.
+Some patients in remission, such as those who have certain subtypes of ALL or other poor prognostic factors, are still at high risk for the leukemia relapsing (coming back).
+Instead of standard chemo, doctors may suggest an allogeneic stem cell transplant (SCT) at this time, especially for those who have a brother or sister who would be a good donor match.
 An autologous SCT may be another option.
 The possible risks and benefits of a stem cell transplant need to be weighed carefully for each patient based on their own case, as it’s not clear that they are helpful for every patient.
-Patients considering this procedure may best be served by having it done at a center that has done a lot of stem cell transplants, and should ask about having it done as a part of a clinical trial.
+Patients considering this procedure should think about having it done at a center that has done a lot of stem cell transplants.

 After consolidation, the patient is generally put on a maintenance chemotherapy program of methotrexate and 6-mercaptopurine (6-MP).
 In some cases, this may be combined with other drugs such as vincristine and prednisone.